 COSRX Announces Exclusive Deals on Skincare Essentials During Amazon Prime Big Deal Days 2023

-LOS ANGELES, Oct.
-10, 2023 /PRNewswire/ -- Beauty enthusiasts, get ready to rejoice!
-COSRX, a derm-favourite skincare brand, will be participating in Amazon Prime Big Deal Days 2023, offering incredible discounts on some of their most beloved products.
-From October 10th to 11th, 2023, all members will have the opportunity to save big on a wide range of beauty essentials, including the below:
+SEOUL, South Korea, Oct.
+13, 2023 /PRNewswire/ -- Beauty enthusiasts, get ready to rejoice.
+COSRX, a derm-favourite skincare brand, is excited to participate in Amazon Prime Big Deal Days 2023, offering incredible discounts on some of our most beloved products.
+From October 14th to 15th, 2023, all members will have the opportunity to save big on a wide range of beauty essentials, including the below:

 Amazon Prime Big Deal Days 2023 is a golden opportunity to invest in self-care and pamper yourself.
 Whether you're preparing for the upcoming cold weather, restocking your beauty essentials, or planning early holiday gifts, we've got you covered.